 - The CAA requires EPA to assess the risk remaining after application of the final air toxics standards.
-This is known as a residual risk assessment. - Based on the completed risk assessment, available health information and associated uncertainties, EPA determined risks from ethylene production to be acceptable and provide an ample margin of safety to protect public health. - The maximum individual cancer risk for inhalation is estimated to be 100-in-1 million for the Ethylene Production source category
+This is known as a residual risk assessment. - Based on the completed risk assessment, available health information and associated uncertainties, EPA is finalizing its determination that risks from the Ethylene Production source category are acceptable and that the standards provide an ample margin of safety to protect public health. - The maximum individual cancer risk for inhalation is estimated to be 100-in-1 million for the Ethylene Production source category.